KDE/daykountdown/README.md

 - Compatibility with both desktop and mobile form factors
 - Import and export countdowns from .JSON files
 - Sorting by date, name, and creation time
+- Sync with your KDE Plasma calendars and easily add events from there into your countdowns

 ## Prerequisites